10 DAYS IN GERMANY ITINERARY (UP TO 14 DAYS)

 If you are a quick traveler, you could see all the top places in a few hours, but I love the town so much that I recommend getting here early in the day and staying overnight.

-Things to Do and Places to Visit in Rothenburg
+Places to Visit in Rothenburg

 - Old Town